charlierobson/In_nihilum_reverteris/md/I.md

 The side chapel in the church was empty, dark and silent.

-Hello?! Karl called.
+Hello?\! Karl called.
 His own voice seemed spectral to him in the silence and a long, drawn-out echo drifted through the space, sending a chill up his spine. Is there anybody here?

 A distant sound drifted towards him and then, from behind a row of columns, a priest emerged in the side nave.